-The Bubble Game can be fruitfully used for all class levels in the context of financial economics courses on investments, corporate finance, behavioral finance, or trading.
+We propose a classroom game on speculative bubbles, the Bubble Game, that is derived from Moinas and Pouget (2013).
+The Bubble Game can be fruitfully used for all class levels in the context of financial economics courses on asset pricing, investments, corporate finance, behavioral finance, or trading.
 It indeed enables to discuss topics such as market efficiency, speculative bubbles, and investment strategies.

 The Bubble Game can also be used in game theory courses.
 It proposes an interesting setup in which one can solve for a Nash equilibrium in which all players rationally speculate (as is shown below, this is the case when there is no cap on transaction prices).
 This paradoxical result is a reminiscence of the envelop paradox discussed by Nalebuff (1989) and, especially, Geanakoplos (1992).
-The Bubble Game can also be useful to apply various concepts of behavioral game theory (see, for example, Camerer (2003)) in a simple yet relevant economic context.
+The Bubble Game can also be useful to apply various concepts of behavioral game theory (see, for example, Camerer 2003) in a simple yet relevant economic context.
 When there is a cap on transaction prices, behavioral game theory fits the data better than traditional game theory because it incorporates investors' bounded rationality.

 The Bubble Game features a valueless financial asset that can be traded in a sequential market.
 Traders are ex-ante equally likely to be in each position in the market sequence.
 Traders have the choice between buying or not buying at the proposed price.
 If a trader declines the offer, the game ends and the current owner is stuck with the asset.
 If a trader buys and is able to resell, he makes a profit.
 The game can be played with any number of students.
-We focus here on the case illustrated in Figure 1 in which there are three traders in each market (there can be several markets in the same classroom).
+We focus here on the case illustrated in Figure 1 in which there are three traders in each market (there can be several markets at the same time in the same classroom).